kervlimitededition/Arcade-Game-2018/README.md

 Arcade is variation of one the classic Games developed by Konami Holdings Corporation: Frogger Arcade.
 I have to create a clone of the Frogger Arcade game as part of the Front-End Developer Nanodegree curriculum for Udacity.

 ### Instructions
-1. Click on the Start button to start the game.
-2. Click on the Play again button to play the again.
-3. To play the game locally,
+1. To play the game locally,
     * click on the Clone or Download button
     * Save the download files in folder.
 Ex: Desktop
     * Extract the zip file
-    * click on index.html to open the game and start playing.
+2. Click on the Start button to start the game.
+3. Click on the Play again button to play the again.

 ### How to play the game
 Use